The Hopf bifurcation theorem in Hilbert spaces for abstract semilinear equations

-Concerning the Hopf bifurcation theorems in infinite dimensions, a lot of versions have been proved until now (see e.g. [LMR] and the references therein).
-Among them [\refCRhopf, Theorem 1.11] by Crandall and Rabinowitz is one of most important results, and has been well used so far in the studies of bifurcation.
+\centerline{\bf 1.
+Introduction} \medn Concerning the Hopf bifurcation theorems in infinite dimensions, a lot of versions have been proved until now (see e.g. [\refCRhopf], [\refAma], [\refliu], [\refGMW] and the references therein).
+Among them [\refCRhopf, Theorem 1.11] by Crandall and Rabinowitz is one of most important results.
+It is a theorem for abstract semilinear equations and has been well applied so far to various studies because of its generality (see e.g. [\refGMW] and [\refWYZ]).
+It needs, however, some compactness condition, and, consequently, can not be applied to partial differential equations in unbouded domains of $\R^n$.

+On the other hand, Hopf bifurcation in partial differential equations in the unbounded domain of $\R^n$ has been studied more recently and Hopf bifurcation theorems applicable to such studies were proven (see e.g. [\refLiZY], [\refMS] and [\refBKST]).
+As far as the author knows, however, each of them can be applied to a specific type of eqautions, to be sure, but it does not have generality applicable to various studies.

-In this paper, we improve [\refCRhopf, Theorem 1.11] in the case where basic spaces are Hilbert spaces.
+In this paper we prove a general Hopf bifurcation theorem for abstract nonlinear equations which is applicable to semilinear differential eqautions in unbouded domains of $\R^n$.
+Actually, our theorem can be considered to be an imporvement of [\refCRhopf, Theorem 1.11] in the case where basic spaces are Hilbert spaces.

 We consider the next abstract semilinear equation in Hilbert spaces:

 where the linear operator $A$ and the map $h$ are described in Section 2 below.